🛠 Create Your Own - Contract Renewal Review Workflow

 -

-Click Update and repeat for all email templates.
+Click Update and repeat for each email template.

 Amend Triggers